OSC/ood-documentation/develop/_sources/tutorials/tutorials-interactive-apps/add-matlab/software-requirements.rst.txt

 .. note::

-   We believe that the desktop based approach is superior, but are aware that other sites may prefer an implemenation that does not require a full desktop be installed. `Fluxbox`_ is a window manager that has been used in place of XFCE/Mate.
+   We believe that the desktop based approach is superior, but are aware that other sites may prefer an implementation that does not require a full desktop be installed. `Fluxbox`_ is a window manager that has been used in place of XFCE/Mate.
 An example of OSC's deprecated `Fluxbox based implementation`_ is available on Github.